MySmile/mysmile/docs/source/Getting started/Overview.rst

   * Use newspaper text organize technology like: columns, incuts.
   * REST API helps construct mobile and desktop application
-  * Moreofer REST API client is available, for now it is php client with examples and unitTests
+  * Moreover REST API client is available, for now it is php client with examples and unitTests
-  * The design is changes via admin panel without any additional program coding.
+  * Design can be modified by admin panel without any additional program coding.
   * There are more then 27 unique designers combination!
 How we get them?
 Let's look into calculation.
 Every page consists of the 3 parts: central-column, right-column, bottom-column.
 Right-column can have 3 columns.
 And right-column has also 3 components: photo, youtube, text.
 Additionally every element can or can't be present.
-  * The additional menu creating dynamically for pages that is not in the menu.
+  * Additional menu is creating dynamically from pages that is present inside of page as a link.
 It works like mix of "cloud of links" and "bread crumbs".
 So you open links and it's on the menu.

 Development version is available on GitHub: git clone https://github.com/MySmile/MySmile.git.